typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 2. `A <: U`,
 3. we're stuck; there is no `A` value.

-This is not to imply something as silly as "covariance good, contravariance bad"; you can just as well get these errors by marking a parameter covariant that can only meaningfully be marked contravariant.
+This is not to imply something as silly as “covariance good, contravariance bad”; you can just as well get these errors by marking a parameter covariant that can only meaningfully be marked contravariant.
 If anything, contravariance is more important than covariance.
-The problem you must face is that the compiler is less helpful in determining what "meaningful" marking, if any, should be applied.
+The problem you must face is that the compiler is less helpful in determining what “meaningful” marking, if any, should be applied.

-`MyModel`, from the beginning of this article, demonstrates three situations in which each supported variance is "natural".
+`MyModel`, from the beginning of this article, demonstrates three situations in which each supported variance is “natural”.
 You may use it as a guide, but its sanity is not compiler-checked.
 Variance sanity, or lack thereof, only becomes apparent when implementing practical functions over a datatype.